takacsmark/takacsmark.github.io/_posts/2021-03-16-first-ten-things-after-creating-your-aws-account.md

 - set up a strategy to manage your AWS resources
 - get started with cost management and billing

-These point give a foundation to your future activities.
+These points give a foundation to your future activities.
 Your account will certainly grow and even if you use the free tier and just play around, you'll find that you can create a considerable number of resources in a pretty short timeframe.

 Managing AWS resources manually is tedious even in a sandbox context.
 Learning the ways of AWS early in the process will help you scale as your projects grow.